 Success Rates of Suboxone Maintenance and Medication Assisted Detox

-The success of Suboxone treatment varies from person to person.
-However, it is widely accepted that Suboxone is the most effective pharmaceutical detox option to battle opioid addiction.
-In regard to Suboxone as MAT, research has proven that similar to other medications used for opioid treatment there is still a possibility of abuse.
-Due to the risk of abuse, it is greatly recommended by prescribing physicians that dosage is monitored closely to increase the likelihood of success.
-Again, the highest success rates are presented when people on Suboxone for opiate abuse pair their prescription with other behavioral therapies andevidence-based options.
-Despite the stigma that some in the recovery community have, many believe the research is clear and that MAT works!
+Success rates of Suboxone maintenance vary from person to person.
+However, most can agree that Suboxone is the most effective medically assisted detox option to battle opioid addiction.
+In regard to Suboxone as MAT, research has shown that like other medications used for opioid treatment there is still a possibility of abuse.
+With these types of risks, it is greatly recommended by Suboxone doctors that medication assisted treatment is monitored closely to ensure the highest success rates.
+To reiterate, the most successful patients that are able to overcome opioid addiction due so by combining medication assisted treatment in conjunction with inpatient programs, outpatient programs, orevidence-based options.
+Despite the stigma that some in the recovery community have, lots of people believe the research is obvious and that MAT works!